brenns10/eecs345/README.md

   call to deal with objects and classes.
 (Follow the denotational semantics sketched in lecture.) (*I'm not sure because I don't have complete denotational semantics for functions notes.
 But, it seems to work.*)
-- [ ] Update the code that interprets an assignment statement so that it looks for the variable in the environment, class and instance variables.
+- [x] Update the code that interprets an assignment statement so that it looks for the variable in the environment, class and instance variables.
 - [x] Create a new interpret function.

+*To-Do: Try/Catch:*

+Basically, we're going to need to create a new "throw" continuation, and keep it in the function call context.

+- [ ] Modify the context to include the throw continuation.
+This includes creating an accessor and modifier function, and modifying `ctx-default` to provide a good default value for the throw continuation.
+- [ ] Create Mstate functions for throw, try, catch, finally.